jeertmans/manim-slides/docs/source/faq.md

 ### Can I have interactive slides

-No. Slides are pre-rendered static videos files and cannot be modified on the fly.
+No. Slides are pre-rendered static video files and cannot be modified on the fly.

-If you need new to have some kind of interactive, look at the preview feature coupled with the OpenGL renderer with ManimCE or ManimGL.
+If you need to have some kind of interactivity, look at the preview feature coupled with the OpenGL renderer with ManimCE or ManimGL.